Black Falcon (diamond): Design and symbolism

+The rough stone already displayed natural contours reminiscent of a bird of prey.
+The falcon motif was selected for its associations with pride, strength and nobility.
+Unlike traditional diamond cuts, The Black Falcon is considered both a gem and a sculptural artwork.

 Creator

-Peter Herbosch (born 1958) is a Belgian diamond cutter and a pioneer in the use of laser technology for diamond processing.
-He trained at De Beers in the 1970s, specializing in cleaving and sawing diamonds.
-He later started working independently, using laser technology to process diamonds and developing his own machinery, which is still used worldwide.
+Peter Herbosch (born 1958) is a Belgian diamond cutter known for pioneering the use of laser technology in diamond processing.
+He trained with De Beers in the 1970s, mastering the sawing and cleaving of diamonds.
+He later began working independently with laser technology and developed his own machines, which are now used worldwide.

-For his contributions to the Belgian diamond sector and technological innovation, Herbosch was appointed Knight of the Order of the Crown (Ridder in de Kroonorde) by Royal Decree of 21 November 2012.
+For his contributions to the Belgian diamond sector, Herbosch was appointed Knight of the Order of the Crown (Ridder in de Kroonorde) by Royal Decree of 21 November 2012.

-In his fifty-year career, Herbosch has been regarded as one of the last master craftsmen in Antwerp capable of handling large natural stones.
-He continues to work independently in Antwerp's historic diamond district, which handles about 80% of the world's rough diamonds and half of the polished diamonds on the international market.
-The Black Falcon represents the culmination of his professional life, combining high-precision technology with artistic expression.
+Herbosch continues to work in Antwerp’s diamond district, which handles roughly 80% of the world’s rough diamonds and about half of all polished diamonds on the international market.